Liancheng County

 Liancheng County (连城县 (連城縣, Liánchéng Xiàn)) is a county in the municipal region of Longyan, Fujian, People's Republic of China.

 Geography

 Liancheng borders Changting and Shanghang counties to the west and south, and Xinluo, the municipal seat, to the southeast.
 Sanming Municipality's Yong'an City and Qingliu County lie to the east and northeast.

 Two watersheds meet here, with most of the county's rivers flowing north and east to the Min River and the East China Sea, and the remainder flowing southwest to the Ting River system and the South China Sea.

 Climate

 Transportation

 Liancheng county is crossed by National Route 205 (Yong'an downtown--Shanghang centre).
-The 319 (Xinluo downtown--Changting centre) crossing the southwest of the county is for about half its length identical with the 205.
 The Ganzhou–Longyan Railway passes through Liancheng.

-Administration

-The Liancheng County executive, legislature and judiciary is in Lianfeng Town, together with the CPC and PSB branches.